Victorian-Bioinformatics-Consortium/degust/README.md

     ./build-watchify.sh &
     (cd build ; ../server.py)

+It is also useful to access the pages with "debug=1" (eg. http://vicbioinformatics.com/degust/compare.html?code=example&debug=1) which enables extra debug logging to the console.

 ### To build with the analysis back-end
 The above production build only includes the front-end.
 To also build the back-end you can use the following.
 (The haskell library requirements are not well documented yet.)